 On one of our frequent “jump in the car and see where it takes you” adventures, Rich and I headed to Chatham for an afternoon of exploration.
-Having a rare afternoon off from our duties as innkeepers of the High Pointe Inn, we took advantage of the record-breaking spring temperatures and put the top down on the converible.
+Having a rare afternoon off from our duties as innkeepers, we took advantage of the record-breaking spring temperatures and put the top down on the converible.
 We took the Mid-Cape Highway to exit 11 then followed Route 137 into Chatham and cruised down Main Street.
 At the intersection of Main and Shore Rd., with Chatham Lighthouse on our left and Lighthouse Beach straight ahead, we opted to go right onto Morris island Road.
 It seemed the “road less taken” and being the curious sort, we meandered down the winding road until we could go no further.

 We ended up at the Monomy National Wildlife Refuge, a division of the U.S. Fish and Wildlife Service.
 Rich struck up a conversation with a gentleman in the parking lot who was selling tickets and handing out brochures for the Rip Ryder IV, a 32-foot, twin-engine vessel that takes passengers to North and South Monomoy Islands on a variety of excursions.
 He and his wife staff their mini-van from 8AM to 5PM daily in season, offering a variety of trips and tours, including beach, birding, and fishing shuttles to South Beach; day trips to the historic Monomoy Lighthouse; sea duck tours in the fall; and the ever-popular seal cruise, a 90-minute excursion to spot grey seals, who seem to prefer the waters along South Monomoy Island.